Skrill

-Skrill is the older of Paysafe Group's two iGaming wallet brands — founded in 2001 as Moneybookers, rebranded in 2013, acquired by Optimal Payments (now Paysafe) for €1.1B in 2015.
+Skrill is the older of Paysafe Group's two iGaming wallet brands, founded in 2001 as Moneybookers, rebranded in 2013, and acquired by Optimal Payments (now Paysafe) for €1.1B in 2015.
 The product is a consumer eWallet plus a merchant Quick Checkout cashier that operators integrate as an alternative deposit method.
-900k+ active Skrill users stable for five consecutive quarters per Paysafe's Q4 2025 earnings, ~200 countries, 40+ fiat currencies, 40+ in-wallet cryptocurrencies (tradeable, not withdrawable).
-FCA-authorized e-money institution (reference 900001), Central Bank of Ireland regulated for EU, FinCEN MSB in the US with money transmitter licenses in ~45 states and NJDGE approval as the first digital wallet for US internet gambling in NJ, PA, MI and WV. bet365, William Hill, 888 and most major European iGaming operators run Skrill in their cashier.
-Merchant fees 1.9-2.9% plus per-transaction fixed, 10% rolling reserve for 180 days.
-Trustpilot 2.1/5 from 25,261 reviews on the main profile (4.4/5 separately on transfers.skrill.com).
-G2 3.4/5 from 63 reviews.
-Verdict: recommended as an additional deposit rail in European iGaming cashiers, not as a primary acquirer.
+Paysafe's Q4 2025 earnings report 900k+ active Skrill users, stable for five consecutive quarters, across roughly 200 countries, 40+ fiat currencies and 40+ in-wallet cryptocurrencies (tradeable, not withdrawable).
+Skrill is an FCA-authorized e-money institution (reference 900001), Central Bank of Ireland regulated for the EU, and a FinCEN MSB in the US with money transmitter licenses across all 50 states plus DC and US territories, approved for internet gambling in NJ (NJDGE, the first digital wallet so approved), PA (PGCB) and MI (MGCB), with WV limited to sports betting. bet365, William Hill, 888 and most major European iGaming operators run Skrill in their cashier.
+Merchant fees are 1.9-2.9% plus a per-transaction fixed fee, with a 10% rolling reserve for 180 days.
+Trustpilot is 2.1/5 from 25,261 reviews on the main profile (4.4/5 separately on transfers.skrill.com), and G2 is 3.4/5 from 63 reviews.
+The verdict is to recommend Skrill as an additional deposit rail in European iGaming cashiers rather than as a primary acquirer.

 What is Skrill?